Spinal cord injury and impairment

 We meet you wherever you are.
 Click on your location below to find out more about locations and people in your region.

 We have around 520 Access Support Workers in this region and offices in Auckland and Whāngarei.
+Click here to find out about our local team and activities.

 With around 475 Support Workers in this region, Access has offices in Taranaki, Wanganui, Palmerston North, Havelock North and Masterton.
+Find out more about our team and region on this page.

 In this region we have around 500 support workers and physical offices in Kapiti and Lower Hutt (which is also our national office).
+Visit our Wellington page to find out more about our team and our community activities.

 In Nelson and Marlborough we have around 240 support workers with offices in Nelson and Blenheim.
 On the West Coast we employ around 70 support workers and have an office in Greymouth.
+Find out about our team and community activities on our page here.

 Access employs around 430 Support Workers through the Canterbury Region and we have offices in Christchurch, Ashburton, Kaipoi and Timaru.
+Click here to find out about our local team and activities.

 With around 360 support workers in the Southern region, Access has offices in Dunedin, Balclutha, Oamaru and Invercargill.
+Click here to find out about our local team and activities.

 Our Group